 The collateral amount is marked to market daily.
 If collateral levels are insufficient for a particular loan, the borrower is required to provide more collateral.
 If the loan is over- collateralised, the lending agent may return some of the collateral to the borrower.

 The Securities Lending Report is updated on a monthly basis and available on abf-paif.com.

 HSBC PLC (acting through its securities service division) provides a counterparty default indemnity.
-In accordance with this indemnity, if a counterparty fails to return securities lent by an ETF, subject to the terms of the securities lending agreement, HSBC PLC would either purchase replacement securities for the ETF, or shall credit to the ETF an amount of cash equal to the market value of the securities.
+In accordance with this indemnity, if a counterparty fails to return securities lent by the fund, subject to the terms of the securities lending agreement, HSBC PLC would either purchase replacement securities for the fund, or shall credit to the ETF an amount of cash equal to the market value of the securities.

 The percentage out on loan will depend on the type of fund and securities held but will be subject to the below limits established by State Street Global Advisors as internal guidelines for the lending programme: